decred-proposals/mainnet/d6ff458cf0dcfed1d45f5a93af2a681ef220732f07a09fb4de934ada928bf1b3/1/payload/index.md

 Example of how the new website could look is attached - it would  be darker and more confident in tone.

-I have added space for a video which I think could also be developed as a subsequent  part of the repositioning.
+I have added space for a video which I think could also be developed as a subsequent  part of the repositioning but is not a part of these deliverables.

 ## Decred's positioning challenge